Rotor-Failure-Aware Quadrotors Flight in Unknown Environments: SYSTEM OVERVIEW

 \subsection{Software Framework}

 To enable autonomous quadrotors flight under rotor failures, the software framework illustrated in Fig. \ref{flowchart}, comprising perception, planning, and control modules, is integrated into the onboard computer.
-The onboard computation is performed on an NVIDIA Jetson Orin NX, a powerful embedded platform with an 8-core CPU running Ubuntu 20.04.
-This hardware provides sufficient computational capability to support real-time NMPC and perception modules.
+The onboard computation is carried out on an NVIDIA Jetson Orin NX, a powerful embedded and edge computing platform equipped with an 8-core CPU, a 1024-core GPU, and 16 GB of RAM.
+This hardware runs Ubuntu and ROS, and provides sufficient computational power for real-time NMPC and perception modules.
 Communication between the onboard computer and the flight controller is facilitated via MAVROS \cite{Mavros2024git}.
 The quadrotor's software system primarily consists of the following subsystems.

 1) Control Unit.
 The high-level system comprises the FTC framework, including a controller and an FDD module, both operating at 200 Hz on the NVIDIA Jetson Orin NX and ultimately outputting the desired RPMs for the four motors.
 The low-level control unit maintains closed-loop control of RPM, which consists of the flight controller (Kakute H7 V1.3) and an electronic speed controller (ESC, Tekko 32 F4).
 The control process involves the following steps.
 The flight controller receives the desired RPM commands from the NVIDIA Jetson Orin NX and transmits digital signals to the ESC via the DShot protocol.
 The ESC decodes the DShot signals and adjusts motor speed by controlling the voltage and current.
 It also measures the actual motor speed using built-in sensors and sends this feedback to the flight controller via the DShot protocol.
 Based on the feedback RPM data, the flight controller refines the control signals to achieve precise closed-loop motor speed regulation.